BeaverlyGithub/beaverly-blog/content/posts/how-chilla-works.md

 ![AI Co-Pilot vs Simple Trading Bot - Intelligence Comparison](/images/ai_vs_robot_comparis_732ed252.jpg)

-Chilla is often called a trading bot; but it's actually much more than that.
+Chilla is often called a trading bot, but it’s actually much more than that.

 * **A traditional trading bot** tells you returns and performance.
-* **Chilla** is a super-intelligent decision maker, running multiple strategies across different market conditions, and can connect to multiple brokers simultaneously on paid tiers.
+* **Chilla** is a super-intelligent decision maker, running multiple strategies across different market conditions and connecting to multiple brokers simultaneously on paid tiers.

-Because it's a tool, **we don't promise returns or performance**.
-Chilla is loyal and intentional: you authorize it to work, and it does, until you cancel.
+Chilla delivers personalized experiences across markets and brokers, which means it **does not promise returns or performance**.
+You authorize it to work, and it does; faithfully and continuously, until you cancel.

+We do, however, disclose average backtest performance for each market Chilla supports on our website.
+This gives you an overview of expected outcomes, but real-world results depend on your broker and market conditions.

 ## How Chilla Trades